~ Universal Friendliness ~

 One year, some of the Buddha’s monks went to spend the rainy season in a forest, so that they could meditate in a calm and peaceful setting.
 But the tree spirits inhabiting the forest did not want the monks to stay, so they started to scare them away.
 Over time, the monks became very frightened of the spirits, and they eventually decided to leave the forest.
 So they returned to the monastery and told the Buddha what had happened.

 In response, the Buddha taught the monks the Metta Sutta and advised them to return to the forest, equipped with this sutta for their protection.
 So the monks went back to the forest and practiced the instructions the Buddha had given them, offering the tree spirits metta or universal friendliness.
 The tree spirits were so moved by the power of the monks’ love that they allowed them to stay and meditate in peace.

-Universal friendliness is an antidote to fear and other types of aversion.
-It’s about wishing happiness and contentment to all beings, without bias or prejudice and without looking for specific outcomes or anything in return.
+Universal friendliness is an antidote to fear and other types of aversion such as anger, disgust, and shame.
+It’s about wishing happiness and contentment to all beings, including ourselves, without bias or prejudice and without looking for specific outcomes or anything in return.

 The starting point for universal friendliness is intention.
 You don’t need to feel universal friendliness, just have an intention to feel it.
 This is important because sometimes we don’t feel kind or compassionate to ourselves or others.